airpartners/Data-Exploration-Tool/README.md

 # Data-Exploration-Tool

 Welcome to the Data Exploration Tool repo!
 This project was started in Summer 2022.
+This project and this repo will be handed off to another group of students on the Fall 2022 semester ADE team.
+Hence, this README is designed to give future students an insight into the structure of the code so they can continue working on it without having met with the original developers.

 ## Plotly / Dash